kamilbizon92/crud-with-node/README.md

 Main goal of this application was to write simple CRUD with registration.
 List of technologies used in this project:
--node.js
+- node.js
--express framework
+- express framework
--postgreSQL database
+- postgreSQL database
--ajax
+- ajax
--pug for rendering views
+- pug for rendering views
--bootstrap for simple styling
+- bootstrap for simple styling

 Important!
 This project focuses on back-end, not on front-end.